-Learn how to create an effective community health improvement plan and build a strong team of health department and community member participants.
+Learn how to create an effective community health improvement plan.

 As defined by the CDC, “a community health improvement plan (or CHIP) is a long-term, systematic effort to address public health problems based on the results of community health assessment activities and the community health improvement process.”
 This type of plan typically extends for three to five years and involves extensive data collection and analysis, as well as close collaboration between community and city health department members.